oqtane/oqtane.docs/src/pages/guides/docs/code.md

 ﻿
-# Documenting Code
+# Document Code

 ## Basic Documentation

-For starters, you will add normal documentation with `/// <summary>` tags to your code, like this:
+Add normal documentation with `/// <summary>` tags to your code, like this:

 ```cs
 /// <summary>